vj-ug/fOptions-package-in-R/README.md

 https://cran.r-project.org/web/views/HighPerformanceComputing.html

 -  fOptions can now be efficiently applied to millions of lines of options prices efficiently to use these models with the market movement.
--   Under review CRAN.
+-   Under final review by CRAN.
 (Publish it please?)